soniaturcotte/soniaturcotte.com/writing/becoming-compost.md

 </figure>

 I’ve been composting for about a year and I’m constantly learning new things.
 Not least is patience.
 I want to mix it all the time and I want it to happen quickly.
 Compost does not happen quickly, it takes months or even years.
 Recently I was away for a few weeks and when I came back it was smelling so amazing, I realised I had been mixing it too much.
-Even compost needs a break sometimes.

 <figure>
   <img src="https://d2w9rnfcy7mm78.cloudfront.net/28138053/original_ea27a3d971f8f9da01aae3ed7200d38b.jpg" alt="Small trowel with a heap of compost in it">